Esri/insights-scripting-guide/README.md

 * ArcGIS Insights (version 2020.x)
 * Anaconda (version 3.7)

-_Note: Scripting is not available in ArcGIS Online versions of Insights._
+Scripting is not available in ArcGIS Online versions of Insights._

-## Dependencies (Python and R libraries)
+## Python and R Dependencies

 * See needed Python and R dependencies in this [file](gateway/insights-base.yml)